 The Casualty Assistance Officer will also be required to keep strict logs on all that occurs in meetings and phone calls between the next of kin and the CAO.

 The CAO has many guidelines that must be followed.
-This Casualty Assistance Officer handout has a high amount of information.

 The Casualty Assistance Officer will be in constant contact with the Casualty Assistance Center, and will also be assigned a Benefits Coordinator and a Mortuary Affairs Coordinator.

 Requirements to become a Casualty Assistance Officer

 The United States Army does need compassionate CAOs.
 CAO’s are only assigned if they are the same rank or higher than the deceased or if the next of kin is also military, they must be the same or higher rank.
 Other requirements to become a CAO are:

 6 years or more of service in the United States military

 Released from any conflicting obligations